thegooddocsproject/website-hugo/content/en/working-group/docs-advocacy-and-education.md

 One part of improving docs in open source is getting buy-in from developers about why docs matter.
 Another part is helping people interested in good documentation learn how to create it!

-Join this group if you’re interested in working on vblog entries, white papers, or any other kind of media that will promote documentation fundamentals and best practices.
+Join this group if you’re interested in working on blog entries, white papers, or any other kind of media that will promote documentation fundamentals and best practices.
 (We have ambitions for videos in the future.)

 Our group's working model is largely distributed efforts to create content, brought together in review and scheduled by one of the lead publishers.
 We're looking for people who want to offer doc advocacy and practices, or who want to learn those things and be involved with critiquing submitted content.